NathanJPlummer/VirtuAudNoggin-3D/README.md

 ##Workflow and Version Goals of VirtuAudNoggin

 ###Workflow
-1. Decipher FFMPEG commands to filter audio with sofalizer
+1. Decipher FFMPEG commands to filter audio with sofalizer (DONE)
-2. If necesarry, compile proper version of FFMPEG
+2. If necesarry, compile proper version of FFMPEG (DONE)
 3. Create GTK Gui using glade

 ###Version Goals for VirtuAudNoggin 3D